 Two types of hydrology modeling methods are available in HEC-HMS: lumped methods and spatially variant distributed methods.
 For lumped hydrology methods, average values of a watershed are inputs and the entire watershed is to be modeled as one single element (Example: Clark Unit Hydrograph transform method, TOC and Storage Coefficient R, as well as watershed time-area relationship are provided).
 For distributed hydrology methods, a watershed is subdivided into a gridded system and each grid cell is a small sub-watershed where hydrology calculation happens (ModClark transform method, each cell has its own travel time).

-ModClark requires subbasins in HEC-HMS to be discretized using “Structured Discretization” which usually employ SHG grid system as shown in Figure 4 and Figure 5.
+ModClark requires subbasins in HEC-HMS to be discretized using “Structured Discretization” which usually employs SHG grid system as shown in Figure 4 and Figure 5.

-After setting up File, Projection, and Cell Size for each subbasin as shown in Figure 5, a terrain file needs to be loaded and linked with the basin (Figure 6) and preprocessed by tools in the menu of GIS which include Step 1: Preprocess Sinks and Step 2: Preprocess Drainage (Figure 7) – if these steps have not been done before.
+After setting up Projection (SHG is the default option) & Cell size for each subbasin as shown in Figure 5, a terrain file needs to be linked with the basin (Figure 6) and preprocessed by tools in the menu of GIS including Step 1: Preprocess Sinks and Step 2: Preprocess Drainage (Figure 7) – if these two steps have not been performed before.